 All FHA loans require you to have two mortgage insurance premiums (MIP).
 The first is an upfront premium of 1.75% of the total amount borrowed.
 That means if you borrow $100,000 the premium will be valued at $1,750.
 Usually, the premium is payable after you receive the loan and you can add it on as part of the loan.

 The second is known as the annual premium.
 Despite the name, it is payable on a monthly basis.
 It varies from one borrower to another depending on the amount borrowed, duration of the loan, and the loan-to-value ratio (LTV).
 Always go with a respected experienced lender, like HomeRate Mortgage, who can offer you quick quotes, low rates, and quick closing times.

 Many qualifications for an FHA are standard with one notable exception- a much more relaxed requirement for minimum credit score when compared to other types of loans.

 Here are the qualification standards:

-One of the main draws of an FHA loan is the relaxed credit requirement.
-Most providers tend to look at the big picture when it comes to financial standing instead of rejecting a borrower because of any one criteria.
+One of the main draws of an FHA home loan is the relaxed credit requirement.
+Most providers tend to look at the big picture when it comes to financial standing instead of rejecting an FHA borrower because of any one criteria.

 Generally, people with credit score is less than 500 are not eligible for an FHA loan.
 Those with a score of 500 to 579 will be required to make a down payment of at least 10%.
-If yours is 580 or above, you can get the FHA loan with a 3.5% down payment.
+If yours is 580 or above, you can get the FHA loan with a low down payment of 3.5%.

 You must show that you have been employed steadily and have a reliable source of income.
 You will have an advantage if you have worked for the same employer for at least two years and are projected to keep your job for at least another 3 years.